Enteromius greenwoodi

 Enteromius greenwoodi is a species of ray-finned fish in the genus Enteromius from Angola.

+Size

+This species reaches a length of 3.1 cm.

+Etymology

 The fish is named in honor of Peter Humphry Greenwood (1927-1995), the Curator of the Fish Section of the British Museum (Natural History), and author of many papers on African fishes in general and Enteromius in particular.